 specifications.
 Finally add to the mix, inexperienced, hands off manufacturing managers

-who do not believe or understand process and equipment ownership and you have a city called Detroit and global plants
+who do not believe or understand process and equipment ownership and you have a city called Detroit and you have global plants

-that will never know the cost of a weld, will never figure out their real robot weld production potential and certainly will not meet the daily quality requirements which should be no more than <1% weld rework.
+that will never know the cost of a weld, will never figure out their real robot weld production potential, and certainly will never attain their real weld cost, quality and productivity potential.